Code-Institute-Submissions/first-milestone-project-8/README.md

 <h2>UX</h2>

-<p>The main goal of Games Revisited is to create a regualr userbase.
+<p>The main goal of Games Revisited is to create a regular userbase.
 As such, emphasis has been placed on contact pages;
 as well as offering users the chance to submit their own writing.
 Social links have been included for the site, as well as for the writers themselves. </p>